ualib/agda-algebras/algebras.lagda.rst

     Every  finitely  generated  variety  is  locally finite.

-    (See Theorem 3.49 of :cite:`Bergman:2012` for proof.)
+    (See Thm 3.49 of :term:`UAFST` for the proof.)

     The converse of the last theorem is false.
 That is, there exist locally finite varieties that are not finitely generated (e.g., the variety of :math:`p`-algebras; see Cor.
-4.55 of :cite:`Bergman:2012`).
+4.55 of :term:`UAFST`).